hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 ```

 This is an example of a rule that has no inputs or outputs!.
 We just want to remove the data files whether or
 not they exist.
-If we run Make and specify this target,
+If we run Snakemake and specify this target,

 ```bash
 snakemake clean